 Baldur’s Gate 3 Astarion: The Pale Elf Walkthrough

-Your first encounter with Astarion will come into play at the Nautiloid Crash site in BG3.
-He will request you to kill a devourer after accepting his request.
+Your first encounter with Astarion will occur at the Nautiloid Crash site in BG3.
+He will ask you to kill a devourer after accepting his request.
 You will find this deceptive vampire with a knife at your throat instead.

-However, you can pass the persuasion checks and persuade him that you are not his enemy.
+However, you can pass the persuasion checks and tell him you are not his enemy.
 Your parasite instinct will bond with him, and he will become less aggressive towards you.

 Once you do that, you can access companion quests related to Astarion in BG3, including the Pale Elf.
 This will be divided into two parts: first, you must figure out the meaning of the scar on his back by completing Raphael’s (The Devil’s) quest.

-How to complete The Pale Elf in BG3
+How to complete The Pale Elf quest in Baldur’s Gate 3

-The first thing you need to do before you can get and complete this quest is recruit Astarion to your party.
-Doing this, start the Pale Elf quest in Baldur’s Gate 3.
-Your encounter with Astarion is dangerous as he will come towards you to suck your blood.
+The first thing you need to do before you can get and complete this quest is to recruit Astarion to your party.
+Doing this will start the Pale Elf quest in Baldur’s Gate 3.
+Astarion is dangerous as he will come towards you to suck your blood at night in the camp.

 If you help him by allowing him to suck your blood, he will start to respect you.
 You will quickly gain Astarion’s approval rating in Baldur’s Gate 3.
 However, this interval of allowing him to drink your blood will be followed by some persuasion checks (DC: 5,7,15).
 You will need to pass these successfully to stay alive and limit the amount of blood he practically extracts from your body by drinking it.